DimensionSoftware/instant-skeleton/README.md

 8. **What about Native Desktop, iOS/Droid &amp; and mobile devices?**

-       Instant Skeleton is engineered to drop right into a [Cordova Container](https://cordova.apache.org/) and [NW.js](http://nwjs.io/).
-Of course, [React Native](https://facebook.github.io/react-native/) provides the best native experience.
+       Instant Skeleton is engineered to drop right into a [Electron](http://electron.atom.io/), [Cordova](https://cordova.apache.org/) and [NW.js](http://nwjs.io/).
+Of course, [React Native](https://facebook.github.io/react-native/) provides the best native experience for mobile.
 Use realtime, secure WebSockets for communication back to your Instant Skeleton application!

 ## [Hire Us!](mailto:keith@dimensionsoftware.com)